colinkiama/colinkiama-www/content/blog/my-writing-process.md

 +++
 title = "My Writing Process"
-description = "How I went from writing on ocassion to being able to write daily posts" date = 2023-07-24T23:00:00Z
+description = "How I went from writing on occassion to being able to write daily posts" date = 2023-07-24T23:00:00Z
 +++